MichalGoly/CS22510-OccupancyGridMapping/README.txt

 1. First of all you need to install the allegro5 library using the tutorial available [here](https://wiki.allegro.cc/index.php?title=Install_Allegro5_From_Git/Linux/Debian).

-2. Now you need to open your terminal and open the build/ directory:
+2. Now you need to open your terminal and open the root directory of the project.
+I will refer to it as {PROJECT_DIR} from now on.

-   cd {OCCUPANCY_GRID_INSTALLATION_PATH}/build

-3. Finally, install the program by typing:
+3. Within the project directory create a new folder called build, and open it by typing:

+   $ mkdir build
+   $ cd build

+4. Now run CMake by typing the following in your terminal:

+   $ ccmake -DCMAKE_INSTALL_PREFIX=/usr ..

+Once you have run this command, press 'c' on your keyboard.
+Now you will then have to press 'enter' and specify the CMAKE_BUILD_TYPE using one of the options.
+You can type in 'Release' and press 'enter' again.
+Now press 'c', followed by 'g'.

+5. Compile the project by typing the following command in your terminal:

-   make
+   $ make

+6. Finally, you have to move the {PROJECT_DIR}/includes folder into the previously created build folder by running:

+   $ mv {PROJECT_DIR}}/includes/ {PROJECT_DIR}}/build/

+7. Congratulations!
+You have managed to install the OccupandyGrid project and you can run it by typing the following command within the {PROJECT_DIR}/build/ directory.

+   $ ./OccupancyGrid2

 ## CREDITS